HILMR/HILMR.github.io/data/metadata_EN.md

 #### Title
 Core Student Member
 #### Detail
-- @project1.gif,On-site demonstration of GIS maintenance robot,30%
-- Developed an inspection robot for gas-insulated switchgear in power substations.
-The robot consists of an all-terrain mobile chassis, a multi-level lifting platform, and a cable-driven manipulator with a length of 2.2 meters, 24 degrees of freedom, and a diameter of 50 millimeters.
+- <b>Developed an inspection robot for gas-insulated switchgear in power substations.</b> The robot consists of an <b>all-terrain mobile chassis</b>, <b>a multi-level lifting platform</b>, and <b>a cable-driven manipulator</b> with a length of 2.2 meters, 24 degrees of freedom, and a diameter of 50 millimeters.
-- Participated in the mechanism optimization of the manipulator, which imitates the coiling behavior of snakes and can coil to reduce storage space or uncoil to expand working range.
+- Participated in the <b>mechanism optimization of the manipulator</b>, which imitates the coiling behavior of snakes and can coil to reduce storage space or uncoil to expand the working range.
-- Participated in the design of the control system for the manipulator, mainly using CANOpen communication and realizing 36-axis high-precision synchronous control based on CODESYS and ROS.
+- Participated in the <b>design of the control system for the manipulator</b>, mainly using <b>CANOpen</b> communication and realizing 36-axis high-precision synchronous control based on <b>CODESYS</b> and <b>ROS</b>.
-- Participated in the planning algorithm design for the manipulator, using a follow-the-leader biomimetic strategy and Multi-constraint redundant inverse kinematics to control the tip pose, meeting the needs of narrow-space obstacle avoidance operations.
+- Participated in the <b>planning algorithm design for the manipulator</b>, using a <b>follow-the-leader biomimetic strategy</b> and <b>Multi-constraint redundant inverse kinematics</b> to control the tip pose, meeting the needs of narrow-space obstacle avoidance operations.
 #### Video
 https://www.bilibili.com/video/BV1Zh4y1Z7sr/
+#### ImageV
+- project1-1.jpg
+- project1-2.jpg
+- project1-3.gif
+#### ImageH
+- project1-4.gif
+- project1-5.gif

 ### Research of a Narrow-space Coating Robot for Application in Aviation Manufacturing
 #### FromDate